google/open-location-code/Documentation/Plus Codes Specification.md

 A **Plus Code** represents a locus of coordinates ("**area**") with **bounds** on northern & southern parallels and western & eastern meridians.
 This area includes exactly the coordinates:

 1. Inside (excluding) the bounds;
-2. On the eastern bound between (excluding) the northern and southern bounds;
+2. On the western bound between (excluding) the northern and southern bounds;
 3. (If the northern bound is 90° N and the western bound is 180° W) the North Pole (i.e. the point at 90° N);
 4. (If the southern bound is 90° S and the western bound is 180° W) the South Pole (i.e. the point at 90° S); and
-5. (If the southern bound is not 90° S) on the southern bound from (excluding) the western bound to (including) the eastern bound.
+5. (If the southern bound is not 90° S) on the southern bound from (including) the western bound to (excluding) the eastern bound.

 This specification references latitudes and longitudes on Earth under [WGS 84](https://earth-info.nga.mil), which is the standard used by the Global Positioning System.
 If another geodetic is used, that context MUST be agreed between the producer and consumer of a Plus Code.